tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 <center><img src="../Images/051-firstdot.png" style="width:90%" /></center>
 We start with a 0-dimensional dot represented by a blue dot in the middle of nothing *(Fig. c1)*.
 Because it is 0 dimensions and surrounded by nothing, it only exists as a concept of *something*.
 It has no form, no dimensions, no properties other than that it is a *concept* of *something* that exists.
 But where does it exist?
 It can&rsquo;t be measured, seen, or interacted with in any way, so how can we say it even exists?
 This dot exists only as a concept, which means it only exists because of the awareness of its existence.
 The only difference between a void of nothingness and a void of nothingness with an imaginary point in it is the *idea* of an imaginary point in a void of nothingness.
 Without the awareness of its existence, the void of nothingness would simply remain a void of nothingness.
 This is our first duality, that of *nothingness* and the concept of *somethingness*, and also the first condition of imbalance.

-#### **Claim 45:** The tholonic definition of energy is &ldquo;the balancing of an ever bifurcating awareness in accordance with the laws of duality.&rdquo;

 This next step requires some philosophical conjecture because we have to ask why/how does a 2<sup>nd</sup> (green), dot appear *(Fig. c2).*

 If we accept the premise that everything that is created has the attributes of, and limitations of, whatever created it, then, the answer is clear and simple.
 As this lone imaginary dot in the middle of infinite nothingness only exists as an awareness of the concept of a point in the middle of infinite nothingness, the only attribute this point *can* have is awareness, as that is what it was created from.

 There is one more attribute it has as well that is far less obvious, and that is *intention*, because whatever awareness conceived of a point in nothingness had to have the intention to conceive of it.
 So, our point in the middle of infinite nothingness has two attributes; awareness and intention.

-We see this concept that all of creation is the result of intention in spiritual texts, such as in the Quran which repeats numerous times that all of creation originates from the will of Allah.
-This concept of creation as a product if divine will is actually pretty common.
+We see this concept that all of creation is the result of *divine* awareness and intention in the spiritual texts of every major belief system (except Buddhism, which has no concept of a divine being).
 This may sound like we&rsquo;re teetering on the edge of mysticism, but this is not our goal.
 We simply are following the most reasonable path that our ability to understand our reality allows.
 The fact that it shows that all of existence is a form of awareness that is ever becoming aware of itself is not mysticism, it is reality.
 Science is slowly beginning to consider that there might be a relationship between awareness and reality, but at some point, it will be common knowledge that awareness is not only the fabric of reality, but it is also the energy that drives all of creation and the most powerful energy in existence.

+#### **Claim 45:** Pure energy is primal awareness and intention.
+Energy as we know it, &ldquo;the ability to perform work&rdquo;, is the balancing of the imbalance between states of that ever-bifurcating energy.

 So, our first dot has two attributes, awareness and intention, and the limitation of 0-dimensions.
 This dot then is itself a form of awareness and being so, it will be aware of the existence of *dotness*, not *its dotness*, just *a dotness*.
 Just as the awareness of a conceptual point created the first dot, the first dot&rsquo;s awareness of dotness is what creates the 2<sup>nd</sup> (green) dot, and in doing so, creates the 1<sup>st</sup> instance of a dimension.
 With two dots, we now have a relationship between them as shown by a line *(Fig. c3)*.